1 to 1 Counselling

 - Supervisee's written cases notes may be reviewed in each session;

 - Issues relating to supervisee's professional development will be discussed;

 Finally, talking finances and insurance

-- We will agree an hourly rate for supervision (this is the amount due, once discounted rate for six sessions ends) — please note has is to be paid when booked, in advance, to confirm the supervision.
+- Please note, supervision has to be paid when booked, in advance, to confirm the next supervision.